nrotello/RNA_Splicing_Models/README.md

 # RNA_Splicing
 Models and analyses related to RNA splicing performed in Chris Burge's lab at MIT.
+I am in the process of uploading everything.

 Abbreviations: 3SS = 3' Splice Site, PPT = Polypyrimidine Tract